 It’s summertime and, generally, that means cracking open the sunscreen.
 What if I told you that your sunscreen could cause cancer?
 Studies have shown that some sunscreen brands use ingredients that your skin will absorb and may have adverse effects.
-And just last week, some sunscreens were pulled from the shelves after testing found they were contaminated with a cancer-causing chemical called benzene.
+Some sunscreens were pulled from the shelves after testing found they were contaminated with a cancer-causing chemical called benzene.
 With that said, sunscreen has not been proven to be directly linked to skin cancer.

 What is causing the increase in patients with melanoma?
 Although people are using sunscreen, providers are seeing more patients with melanoma and other types of skin cancer.
 Even patients in their 20s and 30s have come in with later stages of melanoma.